STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Temporal-spatial Token Dynamics

+To effectively leverage the properties of token dynamics, we propose \textit{\textbf{STaRR: spatial-Temporal Token-Dynamics-Aware Responsive Remasking}} for Diffusion Language Models.
+The entire remasking framework consists of two components: Dynamic Threshold Remasking and Responsiveness Optimization.
+They work together to make each token decoded correctly and in time.

-Based on the aforementioned observations, we propose a Spatio-Temporal Dynamics-Driven Token Refinement scheme grounded in the spatio-temporal properties of tokens.
-The entire remasking system consists of two components: confidence-threshold adjustment and feasibility optimization.
-As shown in Fig.~\ref{fig:6}, the remasking process begins by computing dynamic thresholds for all tokens using their temporal variance and spatial deviance.
+The remasking process begins by computing dynamic thresholds for all tokens using their temporal variance and spatial deviance.
 Each token is then evaluated for decoding by comparing its current confidence with the corresponding dynamic threshold.
-Subsequently, the sequence is passed to the Feasibility Optimization mechanism, which further refines the remasking through a token-labeling strategy.
+Detailed information about Dynamic Threshold Remasking will be introduced in Section.~\ref{sec:4}.
+Subsequently, the sequence is passed to the Responsiveness Optimization mechanism, which further refines the remasking through a token-labeling strategy.
+Section.~\ref{sec:5} provides more information about Responsiveness Optimization.

-For the Confidence Threshold Adjustment part, the threshold for each token is determined by two components: $C_{base,i}^{t}$, which is determined by the historical confidence data of the token, and $C_{neighbour,i}^{t}$, which is determined by the confidence data of the surrounding tokens.